elephantscale/spring-cloud-labs/04-implement-service-discovery-using-consul-and-explore-its-key-value-store/04-lab.md

    - Extract the downloaded zip file into a folder named `ConsulServer`.

 9. **Import the project into your IDE.**
-    - Open your IDE and import the `ConsulServer` project as a Maven project.

 10. **Enable Consul Discovery.**
     - Open the `ConsulServerApplication.java` file in the `src/main/java/com/microservices/consulserver` folder.